RaghadAbdelhameed/classy-arrows/README.md

 balloon.display();
   ```

-markdown
 ### RedBalloon Class

 #### Overview
-The Red class extends the functionality of the Balloon class to represent a red balloon in the game.
+The Red class **extends** the functionality of the Balloon class to represent a red balloon in the game.
 This class inherits attributes and methods from the Ballon class while providing custom behavior specific to red balloons.

 #### Constructor
 ```